n-inuguri/genaibc-week1-nagendra/readme.md

 * Smart handling of model-specific parameters and requirements
 * Web interface (for user interaction) using streamlit

-The application demonstrates how to create engaging AI assistants that go beyond simple Q&A by combining technical capabilities with personality-driven design.
-It handles complex tasks like provider switching, API management, and model-specific optimizations while maintaining a consistent and friendly user experience.
+The application demonstrates how to create engaging AI assistants by combining technical capabilities with personality-driven design.

 ## 2\.
 Features

   * **Multi-Provider Integration:**
     * Groq API for access to open-source LLMs
     * OpenAI API for GPT-5 model series
-    * Automatic provider switching based on model selection
+    * Provider switching based on model selection

   * **Chatbot Personality - Meet Quippy!**
     * Witty and clever AI assistant with a unique personality